Skip to main content

 What will older people say?

-I feel safe when receiving care and services.
-Where I receive care and services through a service environment, the environment is clean, safe and comfortable and enables me to move around freely.
+I feel safe when receiving funded aged care services.
+Where I receive funded aged care services through a service environment, the environment is clean, safe and comfortable and enables me to move around freely.
 Equipment is safe, appropriate and well-maintained and precautions are taken to prevent the spread of infections.

 - Expectation statement for older people